mui/mui-x/docs/data/date-pickers/calendar-systems/calendar-systems.md

 ## Hijri

-You can use the `AdapterMomentHijri` adapter which is based on [moment-hijri](https://www.npmjs.com/package/moment-hijri):
+You can use the `AdapterMomentHijri` adapter, which is based on [moment-hijri](https://www.npmjs.com/package/moment-hijri):

 {{"demo": "AdapterHijri.js"}}